dipson88/treeselectjs/README.md

 **open**  | Array[String \| Number] | Returns selected values, action is triggered on opening the list.
 Add `eventListener` or use `openCallback` prop to get value.
 **close**  | Array[String \| Number] | Returns selected values, action is triggered on closing the list.
 Add `eventListener` or use `closeCallback` prop to get value.
 **name-change**  | String | Returns selected name inside the input, action is triggered on on change the list.
 Add `eventListener` or use `nameChangeCallback` prop to get name.
+**search**  | String | Returns entered search value, action is triggered on change search value during the typing.
+Add `eventListener` or use `searchCallback` prop to get value.
+You can try create something like autocomplete with help of this event.

 ---